 The Season Two finale probably confirms the third as false, as Red John and Jane appeared in a scene together.
 Granted, we didn't actually SEE Red John, but the actions he took confirm his identity.

-There's also quite a bit of people who think that the the guards of Camelot are magic sympathizers who are so incompetent purely because they want to help Merlin.
+There are quite a few people who think that the the guards of Camelot are magic sympathizers who are so incompetent purely because they want to help Merlin.

 Tommy, Zordon's paladin, or someone who just wants revenge, and doesn't mind throwing his friends under the bus to do it?
 Does he divorce himself from the Green Ranger?